websights

 • Contacts

-Contact definitions are necessary in cases when the simulation domain doesn’t consist of one part – built from a single material, but an assembly of parts, often built from different materials, and even combining fluids and solids in the case of multi-physics simulations.
-A realistic model requires a setup where the relations between the multiple components is fully defined.
+Contacts are necessary in cases when the simulation domain doesn’t consist of one part – built from a single material, but an assembly of parts, often built from different materials, and even combining fluids and solids in the case of multi-physics simulations.
+A realistic model requires a setup where the relations between the multiple components are fully defined.

 SimScale accepts multi-part models for simulation in the following domains: